nodejs/node/doc/api/zlib.md

 Creates and returns a new [DeflateRaw][] object with the given [options][].

-*Note*: An upgrade of zlib from 1.2.8 to 1.2.11 changed behavior when windowBits is set to 8 for raw deflate streams. zlib does not have a working implementation of an 8-bit Window for raw deflate streams and would automatically set windowBit to 9 if initially set to 8.
-Newer versions of zlib will throw an exception.
+*Note*: An upgrade of zlib from 1.2.8 to 1.2.11 changed behavior when windowBits is set to 8 for raw deflate streams. zlib would automatically set windowBits to 9 if was initially set to 8.
+Newer versions of zlib will throw an exception, so Node.js restored the original behavior of upgrading a value of 8 to 9, since passing `windowBits = 9` to zlib actually results in a compressed stream that effectively uses an 8-bit window only.
-This creates a potential DOS vector, and as such the behavior has been reverted in Node.js 8, 6, and 4.
-Node.js version 9 and higher will throw when windowBits is set to 8.

 ## zlib.createGunzip([options])
 <!-- YAML